pandacase/cs144-computer-networking/README.md

 ## Important!

-this is the 2019 version of stanford cs144 lab.
+📅 This is the 2019 version of stanford cs144 lab.

-and this branch `main` **only for lab0**-sponge start code.
+⭐ The offical latest site : [cs144](https://cs144.github.io/)

-my solutions are in branch `solution`.
+🔎 My solutions are in branch `solution`.

-For more start code versions abount sponge from lab1 to lab6, go to [sponge](https://gitee.com/kangyupl/sponge/tree/master) and switch the branch to get.
+🍪 Brach main for lab0, and the other is for the rest.

-and you can find the image of 2019-version course site [here](https://www.cnblogs.com/kangyupl/p/stanford_cs144_labs.html)
+👉 And you can find the image of 2019-version course site [here](https://www.cnblogs.com/kangyupl/p/stanford_cs144_labs.html)

-thanks for kangyu.
+😙  thanks for kangyu, and thanks for cs144.

+## Why 2019?

+From csdiy I found that most of the reference info is about `sponge`, which is the 2019 version of this lab.

+So it is more easy to solve the envir problem when i choose this version as the project.

+And also most of the solution on the internet is about `sponge` _(But...anyway, just try to finsh the challenge completely by yourself.)_

 ## About solution

-cs144 2019-version lab.

-solutions are all in `apps/` and `libsponge/`,
+solutions are all in `apps/` and `libsponge/`

-and excepet for these two direcotory i didn't update the rest.

 Updating:
 - [x] lab0